modular-magician/terraform-provider-google-beta/website/docs/guides/getting_started.html.markdown

 ---
 layout: "google"
-page_title: "Getting Started with the Google provider"
+page_title: "Getting Started with the Google Beta provider"
 sidebar_current: "docs-google-provider-guides-getting-started"
 description: |-
   Getting started with the Google Cloud Platform provider
 ---

-# Getting Started with the Google Provider
+# Getting Started with the Google Beta Provider

 ## Before you begin